RujalG/Finance-Management-System/README.md

 This application was inspired by a real-life problem faced by my father while managing finances in a Jain organization.
 The need was for a tool to track **category-wise balances**, manage records efficiently, and share updates with transparency.

-In Jain tradition, donations under a specific category (e.g., education) must only be used for that category.
+In religious tradition, donations under a specific category (e.g., education) must only be used for that category.
 Misusing funds is considered a **pap (sin)**.
 The Numo is built to simplify, safeguard, and honor these practices.

 ---
 ## 🌐 Live Demo